Pennsylvania: Race and ethnicity

 The majority of Hispanic or Latino Americans in Pennsylvania are of Puerto Rican descent.
-Most of the remaining Hispanic or Latino population is made up of Mexicans and Dominicans.
-Most Hispanic or Latinos are concentrated in Philadelphia, Lehigh Valley, and South Central Pennsylvania.
+Most of the remaining Hispanic or Latino population is made up of Mexicans and Dominicans, and the majority of Hispanics and Latinos are concentrated in Philadelphia, the Lehigh Valley, and South Central Pennsylvania.
 The Hispanic or Latino population is greatest in Bethlehem, Allentown, Reading, Lancaster, York, and around Philadelphia.
-It is not clear how much of this change reflects a changing population and how much reflects increased willingness to self-identify minority status.
-As of 2010, it is estimated that about 85% of all Hispanics or Latino Americans in Pennsylvania live within a 150 mi radius of Philadelphia, with about 20% living within the city itself.
+As of 2010, the vast majority of Hispanics and Latino Americans in Pennsylvania, about 85%, live within a 150 mi radius of Philadelphia, and about 20% live in the city itself.